THIS SHOW HAS NOW CLOSED – YOU CANNOT BOOK TICKETS

 Linsday Lohan is set to make her much anticipated West End and stage debut in David Mamet’s 1988 play, Speed-the-Plow at the Playhouse Theatre.

-Set over three acts, Speed-the-Plow is a play about two Hollywood hot shots, Bobbie Gould and Charlie Fox, who are preparing to pitch a new book to a film company.
-However things go awry when both gents attempt to bed their new employee, Karen.
+Set over three acts, Speed-the-Plow is a play about two Hollywood hot shots, Bobbie Gould and Charlie Fox, who are preparing to pitch a new script to a film company.
+However things go awry as discussion turns to bedding new employee, Karen.

 Lohan plays the role of Karen, a temporary secretary working for Gould and Fox.
 A $500 wager is placed by Fox who bets that Gould can’t get her to sleep with him.
 Little do they know that Karen may have a few tricks of her own up her sleeve.

 Lohan, who has made her name in films such as Mean Girls, Freaky Friday and Elizabeth Taylor, plays the role that was originated by Madonna on Broadway in 1988, where it ran at the Royale Theatre for 279 performances.